 Comments on “Klueless Massimo”s Account (Massimo Pigliucci) of the Mary Beard (Twitter) debate

-A philosopher of science, Massimo Pigliucci tried to jump in on the Mary Beard debate from twitter comments, not seeing the argument, writing the highest ratio of BS commentary over original text (only a few tweets).
-Had he understood anything about statistics he would have worried about the high noise signal ratio.
+A philosopher of science, Massimo Pigliucci tried to jump in on the Mary Beard debate solely from twitter comments, not getting what the argument was about, then wrote the highest ratio of BS commentary over original text (only a few tweets).
+Had he understood anything about statistics he would have worried about the high noise signal ratio he produced.

 My point is here.
 His …

 I got angry with him because a philosopher should not engage in strawman arguments.
 It would be bullshitting [clearly in the Franfurt sense of the word].
-Yet he did it.
+Yet he did it and thought he could do it with impunity.
 My issue with Beard was representativeness: you do don’t mess with people’s perception of the past.
 He went off about scientism, something I spent my life fighting using probability limits.

-But it seems that to him statistics and probability is something out of STAT101.
-Here is my response.
-I glanced randomly, every time finding an error.
+But it seems that, to him, statistics and probability is something you get out of STAT101 with standard hypothesis testing.
+Here is my response commenting on his text.
+I glanced randomly at his article, finding some substantial error every time.

 Core of the Debate

-Klueless Massimo wrote all this crap not realizing the core of my argument
+Klueless Massimo wrote all this crap not realizing what the core of my argument was about.

 Time Series Exist

-Klueless Massimo didn’t realize you can use a Brownian Bridge: conditional on X finishing here, where could it have been in past?
+Klueless Massimo didn’t realize you can use a Brownian Bridge methods: conditional on X finishing here, where could it have been in past?
 Then think rigorously about it.

 Repeating my Black Swan Argument

-I wrote a whole book The Black Swan, around N=1.
-He doesn’t realize that probability tells you something about what probability should not tell you.
+I wrote a whole book The Black Swan, around the N=1 asymmetry.
+He doesn’t realize that probability tells you something about what probability should not tell you; probability theory is more rigorous that STAT101 students.
 See Silent Risk (my technical work backing up The Black Swan)

 Of course we can use genetics as information.
 Not the whole story but some points are probabilistically potent: absence of SOME haplogroups/subclades.
 Why is it we have some subclades (like mine) as Roman army genes in the UK and not others?
-He may have started as a geneticist but doesn’t know probabilistic methods exist to extract statement.
+He may have started as a geneticist but doesn’t know probabilistic methods exist to extract some information with maximal rigor.

 The fact that we find no Norman genes should lead to the uncomfortable conclusion that there a high probability they were not numerous, as we are discovering about invaders in other places.
 That was the question Cavalli-Sforza had about the unexpected rarity of Turkish genes in Turkey.